 In my opinion, there is no substitution for aromatic and delicious basil.
 However, in a pinch, you can certainly substitute it.

 - Parsley is a great substitute.
 It is mild and not too overpowering.
-It can be used in bruschetta, salad and soup.
+It can be used in recipes that feature basil like my Burrata Bruschetta and Cherry Tomato Salad.

 - Cilantro can be used as a substitute however it is important to note that the flavor profile will be altered, especially if using large quantities.
 It is best to use cilantro as a substitute only as a garnish.
 I personally love the flavor of cilantro, but there are many people out there who don't (they claim it tastes like soap).
 In my opinion, cilantro is a great substitute for Thai basil in curries and soups.